sogutemir/SpringCleanArchitectureCQRS/README.md

 - **Domain Layer**:
   This is the core layer containing business logic and domain entities.
 It is independent of any external framework, ensuring high testability and flexibility.
 Key components include:
-  - **Entities**: Core business entities like `Order`, `Product`, `User`, etc.
+    - **Entities**: Core business entities like `Order`, `Product`, `User`, `Payment`, and `Notification`.
     - **Domain Services**: Business logic that cannot fit into a single entity.
     - **Enums**: Custom enums like `OrderStatus`, `ProductStatus`, `NotificationStatus` that define key states in the system.

 - **Application Layer**:
   Defines the interaction between the Domain layer and the outside world.
 This layer includes:
     - **Use Cases**: Command and Query UseCases, implementing CQRS pattern to handle business logic operations such as creating, updating, and deleting orders.
     - **Services**: Business services for each use case.
     - **Exception Handling**: Custom exceptions like `OrderNotFoundException`, `ProductNotFoundException`, and a global exception handler for graceful error handling.
-  - **Payment Use Cases**: Including the `PaymentCreateUseCase`, which processes payments and handles insufficient funds scenarios.
+    - **Payment Use Cases**:
+        - `PaymentCreateUseCase` handles the creation of payments and manages insufficient funds scenarios by canceling the order if necessary.
+        - `PaymentFindByIdUseCase` ensures that payment records exist before proceeding with other operations like notifications.
-  - **Notification Use Cases**: Including the `NotificationCreateUseCase`, which handles the creation of notifications with statuses.
+    - **Notification Use Cases**:
+        - `NotificationCreateUseCase` handles the creation of notifications based on events like successful or failed payments.
     - **DTOs**: Data Transfer Objects (DTOs) used to transfer data between layers.
     - **Mappers**: Mapping between entities and DTOs.

 - **Infrastructure Layer**:
   Responsible for external services and technologies like databases, messaging, and APIs.
 This includes:
-  - **Kafka Configuration**: Includes Kafka configuration for producing and consuming events related to Orders and Payments.
+    - **Kafka Configuration**: Includes Kafka configuration for producing and consuming events related to Orders, Payments, and Notifications.
-  - **Docker Configuration**: Includes Docker configuration for running Kafka, Zookeeper and PostgreSQL in containers.
+    - **Docker Configuration**: Includes Docker configuration for running Kafka, Zookeeper, and PostgreSQL in containers.

 - **Presentation Layer**:
   Exposes APIs to interact with the application, using REST controllers for the CQRS-based architecture.
     - **Command Controllers**: For handling Create, Update, and Delete operations.
     - **Query Controllers**: For handling read (GET) operations.

 ## Key Features